 Many parents say that their child will just wander into their bed and sleep, but it was never our case.
 If that’s your child then it’s easy – just put them back into their bed.

-We ended up putting a doorknob blocker on Dylan’s door and getting him a GroClock.
+We ended up putting a doorknob blocker on Dylan’s door, got him a night light and getting him a GroClock.
 The last one has been a game-changer for early waking up times.
-He will just stay in his room reading until he sees the yellow and yells “it’s yellow!” for us to get him.
+He will just stay in his room reading until he sees the yellow and yells “it’s yellow time!” for us to get him.

 When Should I Give my Toddler a Pillow?